ssmaritime.com & ssmaritime.net

 see is seen here in Seattle prior her departure

-Dominion Monarch had a dignified 24-year career, even though it being a short life compared to most other liners, she remains one of the most impressive and luxurious of all first class passenger cargo liner ever to be built!
-She was a one of a kind, the kind of grand and graceful liner that will never grace our seas again!
+Dominion Monarch had a dignified 23-year career, even though this is a short life compared to most some other liners, she remains one of the most impressive and luxurious of all First Class Passenger-Cargo Liner ever to be built!
+In addition, she was a one of a kind, as she was so grand and a graceful liner the kind that will never grace the Seven Seas ever again!

 The magnificent Dominion Monarch preparing for departure – Australia bound!